 WHO IS ELIGIBLE TO RECEIVE NO-FAULT BENEFITS?

 No-fault is a mandatory portion of every automobile policy issued in the State of New York and provides medical and disability insurance.
-People involved in motor vehicle accidents, involving New York-insured vehicles, regardless of who is at fault in the accident, are entitled to no-fault insurance coverage.
+Both drivers and passengers involved in motor vehicle accidents, as well as pedestrians and bicyclists struck by a motor vehicle, are entitled to no-fault insurance coverage, regardless of who is at fault in the accident.

-WHAT IS NO-FAULT AND WHO IS ELEGIBLE TO RECEIVE NO-FAULT BENEFITS?
+WHAT IS NO-FAULT AND WHO IS ELIGIBLE TO RECEIVE NO-FAULT BENEFITS?

 QUESTION: What is no-fault?